dianshane/myvim/INSTALL.md

 For any additional info on any of the plugins used in my vimrc, or anything else concerning vim usage please email me at sotiris4321@gmail.com

+To install my configuration please do the following:
+- run the install script
+- open vim and run ":PlugInstall".
+- run ":CocInstall <desired plugins>" to install the autcompletion plugins you want(for example ":CocInstall coc-clangd").
+You can find the ones I use in the README file.

 Also a good practice would be to check this repo from time to time since I update it regurarly adding new features and extending old ones!